 The lack of consumer accessibility is clearly a major barrier for car manufacturers.
 They are unlikely to invest heavily in production until the infrastructure is in place to support their vehicles.

 However, there are a couple of commercially available options on the market already, from Hyundai and Toyota.
-And the BMW Group has committed to testing a hydrogen car prototype with one eye on the near future.
+And the BMW Group has committed to testing a hydrogen car prototype with one eye on the near future, while Land Rover has also confirmed it's testing hydrogen fuel cell vehicles on the roads from 2021.

 The Hyundai Nexo is one production car commercially available in the UK right now.
 While it will set you back just shy of £70K, its zero emissions rating allows it to be run tax-free.